-Join the conversation by tweeting during the game with the #whartonfoa hashtag–your tweets will appear in a feed on our homepage, and your opinion will be recorded in our final tally of this year’s ads!
+Join the conversation by tweeting during the game with the #WhartonFoA hashtag–your tweets will appear in a feed right here, and your opinion will be recorded in our final tally of this year’s ads!

-Tweet #whartonfoa to add your thoughts, insights and reactions to our live Twitter feed.
+Tweet #WhartonFoA to add your thoughts, insights and reactions to our live Twitter feed.
 For your favorite ads and the most successful ones, tack on the hashtag #BeyondAdvertisingYES, and for those that fumble, use #BeyondAdvertisingNO.
 We’ll report the results.
 Go with your best real-time reactions and insights, and tweet your response with the #whartonfoa hashtag.

 Sample Scoring Tweet: Budweiser Clydesdales: 7.
 Tears in my eyes and ordering for a bud for my bud. #whartonfoa

 We’re thrilled to have an esteemed panel who will be weighing in on the ads and rating them on based on the Beyond Advertising model for advertising, paying special attention to the WFoA criteria for RAVES: Relevant and Respectful, Actionable, Valuable, Exceptional Experience, and a Surprising Story.

 A high-scoring ad will be extremely relevant, respectful, actionable, valuable and experiential.
 The ad offers a surprising element and provides an emotionally appealing story for the intended audience.

-Stay tuned for our analysis of what worked and what didn’t, which ads were our favorites, which were RAVES, and which ones fumbled (read last year’s analysis here).
+Check back after the game for our analysis of what worked and what didn’t, which ads were our favorites, which were RAVES, and which ones fumbled (read last year’s analysis here).